acmumn/website/content/events/2022-04-11-project-meeting-4.md

 ## What is this specific meeting for?

-We will be continue working the selected projects from the last meeting (specific details TBA).
-While it is recommended that you attend the last project meeting, **you do not need to have attended the last meeting to attend this one!**
+We will be continue working on the selected projects from the last meeting (specific details TBA).
+While it is recommended that you have attended the meetings, **you are still free to join in on the meeting and potentially join a project!**

 ## When will we be meeting?

-March 28, at 5:00 PM (17:00)
+April 11, at 5:00 PM (17:00)

 ## Where will we be meeting?